calimbo76/PortfolioProjects/nashville-housing-analysis/README.md

 - Improved consistency for filtering and aggregation.

 ### 3. Populate Missing Property Addresses
-- Used self-joins on `ParcelID` to fill missing `PropertyAddress` values from duplicate records.
+- Used self‑joins on `ParcelID` to fill missing `PropertyAddress` values from duplicate records.

 ### 4. Split Address Fields
 - Applied `SUBSTRING_INDEX` to break `PropertyAddress` into `StreetAddress` and `City`.